Divorce After 50: Counter Unfairness Like the Amazing Queen You Are!

 Many of us have stewed in the injustice of it all, thinking that our ex should be punished for all the bad things they did.
 But I am here to tell you something.

 You’re Right.
-It’s Not Fair.
+Divorce After 50 is Not Fair.
 But Now What?

 Here’s where the fairness trap gets us.
 We see something about the divorce situation that is not fair, and we choose to shape our lives and our outlook on that injustice.
 We get so infatuated with it that we can’t even move on because all we’re doing is thinking about something that we cannot control.